JulienLMD/linkr/dev_readme.md

 - Explanation of the Common Data Model OMOP: [Common Data Model OMOP](https://ohdsi.github.io/CommonDataModel/cdm54.html#drug_exposure)
 - How to calculate drug dosages: [Calculating Drug Dosages](https://ohdsi.github.io/CommonDataModel/drug_dose.html)

+## Relationship Between OMOP and MIMIC

+MIMIC (Medical Information Mart for Intensive Care) is a freely accessible database containing de-identified health data associated with approximately sixty thousand intensive care unit admissions.
+While MIMIC is not a native component of the OMOP (Observational Medical Outcomes Partnership) Common Data Model (CDM), it is often used in medical research, especially for analyzing intensive care data.

+### Integrating MIMIC with OMOP CDM

+Although MIMIC is not inherently part of the OMOP CDM, its data can be mapped to the OMOP CDM.
+This mapping allows for broader integration and analysis within the OHDSI (Observational Health Data Sciences and Informatics) community.

 ## Creating a Framagit Account

 Create a Framagit account (a fork of GitLab) to access the LinkR repo and push plugins: [Framagit - Interhop Linkr](https://framagit.org/interhop/linkr)